Last Updated: November 25, 2020

 Frequently Asked Questions

-We are canceling all of our tours with start dates through October 20, 2020.
-All guests on cancelled tours will be moved to the same tour in 2021 with no rate increase.
-For those travelling on tours more than 60 days to departure can request a 100% refund for each affected tour member, issued to the original payment method.
+We are canceling all of our tours with start dates through March 29, 2021.
+All guests on canceled tours will be moved to the same tour in 2021 or 2022 with no rate increase.
+Those traveling on tours more than 60 days to departure can request a 100% refund for each affected tour member, issued to the original payment method.
 We are processing the cancellations in order of departure date.

-Our fall tours take us to Thailand and India and if you feel unsure about the tour please let us know.
-If you are booked on a tour starting September 1 or later, our standard cancellation and transfer policies still apply.
+Our first 2021 tours take us to Singapore, Malaysia, & Thailand, if you feel unsure about the tour please let us know.
+If you are booked on a tour starting March 29 or later, our standard cancellation and transfer policies still apply.
 If you cancel your tour reservation after the 30-day deposit refund period and before the final payment deadline, your deposit will be issued as a credit for a future booking, not a refund.

 The decision is ultimately yours.
 We are trying to cancel as few tours as possible, but we understand that every traveler needs to decide for themselves how comfortable they are with the risk.
 The situation is extremely fluid and we are evaluating conditions on a daily basis.
 When the situation improves and it’s safe to travel, we still want to take you to Asia.